9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 ## Downloading

 The next part of our program is a module to download data.
-We\'ll need to download two different types of data: the content of a podcast, and the audio for each episode.
-In the former case, we\'ll parse the data and update our database.
-For the latter, we\'ll write the data out to a file on disk.
+We'll need to download two different types of data: the content of a podcast, and the audio for each episode.
+In the former case, we'll parse the data and update our database.
+For the latter, we'll write the data out to a file on disk.

-We\'ll be downloading from HTTP servers, so we\'ll use a Haskell [HTTP library](http://www.haskell.org/http/).
-For downloading podcast feeds, we\'ll download the document, parse it, and update the database.
-For episode audio, we\'ll download the file, write it to disk, and mark it downloaded in the database.
-Here\'s the code:
+We'll be downloading from HTTP servers, so we'll use a Haskell [HTTP library](http://www.haskell.org/http/).
+For downloading podcast feeds, we'll download the document, parse it, and update the database.
+For episode audio, we'll download the file, write it to disk, and mark it downloaded in the database.
+Here's the code:

 :::: captioned-content
 ::: caption